kcaisley/frida/docs/substrate.md

-Needs the following system packages: cc, protobuf, protobuf-compiler, sqlite, sqlite-devel
+Rust and Substrate the following system packages: sudo dnf install gcc protobuf protobuf-compiler sqlite sqlite-devel

+gcc is for the `cc` linker